Crowd Gates Design Details

 3. TechForAg Crowd Gate - 24ft wide - all air driven - no electricity what-so-ever.

-5. Air Motor and 50:1 Gear Drive.
-Motor runs on any pressure, 75psi recommended; Gate stalls out against cows, follows them as they move forward.
+5. Air Motor and 60:1 Gear Drive.
+Motor runs on any pressure, 75psi recommended; Gate stalls out against cows, follows them as they move forward

-7. Main Control station in back of parlor, near holding pen.
+7. Main Control station in rear of parlor, near holding pen.
 There's a remote box at the back of the holding pen.

-8. Stainless Crowd Gate Cylinders 4“ bore x 24” stroke; lifts gates up to 28 ft; this gate is 24 ft wide.
+8. Stainless Crowd Gate Cylinders 4“ bore x 24” stroke; lifts gates up to 10 ft; this gate is 24 ft wide

 10. Stainless Crowd Gate cylinder in action.

-11. 10 ft long V-Lane for Milker from where he would encourage cows to enter parlor by themselves without him entering holding pen.
+11. 10 ft long V-Lane for Milker from where he would encourage cows to enter parlor more or less by themselves without him entering holding pen.